billthefarmer/currency/README.md

 chart responds to two finger pinch and expand gestures and will scroll once expanded.
 The toolbar icons from left to right are:
 * **Invert** the chart.
+* **New chart** The scrollable list of currencies will pop up.
+Select one or two currencies from the list as above to replace the current currencies in the chart.
 * **Update** the chart.
 * **Historical** The chart will be updated with nearly eighteen years of historical data currently dating from 1 April 1999.
 Not all the